Revlon The One-Step Collection provides fast and effective styling for a very affordable price. But which One-Step to choose?

 – Noise Level:

-After our measurements, we found the sound of these tools are quite similar with each other, as well as between different heat settings.
+After our measurements, we found the sounds of these tools are quite similar to each other, as well as between different heat settings.
 To be precise, for the “original”; Low is 85, medium is 94, and high is 93, while for the “plus”; low is 88 and high is 94 dBA.
 Generally, above 90 dBA is considered on the higher end, which makes both the “original and the “plus” quite noisy tools.

 – Cord: